-At the Aflac Cancer and Blood Disorders Center, our large team of providers offers specialized expertise in treating all forms of leukemia and lymphoma, including:
+The Aflac Cancer and Blood Disorders Center of Children's Healthcare of Atlanta has a large team of providers with specialized expertise in treating all forms of childhood leukemia and lymphoma, including:

 - Acute lymphoblastic leukemia (ALL)